FRIBDAQ/DDASToys/README.md

 The DDAS format library is incorporated as a git submodule.
 Before proceeding with the following installation steps, run the command `git submodule init --recursive` in the top-level DDAS toys source directory.
 This will clone the DDAS format repository and checkout the correct tag for the version of DDASToys you are installing.

-Once the environment and submodule are correctly configured, you can build DDASToys using the command `UFMT=/path/to/ufmt PREFIX=/where/to/install/ddastoys make` from the top-level source directory.
+Once the environment and submodule are correctly configured, you can build DDASToys using the command `UFMTROOT=/path/to/ufmt PREFIX=/where/to/install/ddastoys make` from the top-level source directory.
 If no `PREFIX` is specified, it will default to /user/\<yourname\>/ddastoys.
 This will:
 * Build and install the DDASFormat library libDDASFormat.so and DDAS format and unpacker headers at `$(PREFIX)/DDASFormat`,
 * Build the various fit editor, format, and unpacker libraries,
 * Build the `traceview` and `eeconverter` programs (note `traceview` is only built if Qt 5.11.3+ is found), and
 * Build the full DDASToys documentation.
-Type `UFMT=/path/to/ufmt PREFIX=/where/to/install/ddastoys make install` to install the DDASToys software and documentation somewhere.
+Type `UFMTROOT=/path/to/ufmt PREFIX=/where/to/install/ddastoys make install` to install the DDASToys software and documentation somewhere.
 Note that this install `PREFIX` also defaults to /user/\<yourname\>/ddastoys if not specified.
 The `PREFIX` for the format library and the DDASToys code can in principle be different but they are intended to be installed under the same directory tree.
-You can also build and install the project using a single command: `UFMT=/path/to/ufmt PREFIX=/where/to/install/ddastoys make all install`.
+You can also build and install the project using a single command: `UFMTROOT=/path/to/ufmt PREFIX=/where/to/install/ddastoys make all install`.
+To build with inference timing loops enabled, compile with ENABLE_TIMING defined in the environment.

 ## Build Instructions for DDASToys 5.0
 - Setup the NSCLDAQ environment by sourcing the daqsetup.bash script from NSCLDAQ 12.0-005 or later.
 This will define the environment variables `DAQLIB`, `DAQINC`, etc.